npgsql/doc/conceptual/Npgsql/faq.md

 On the brighter side, it's very easy to invoke stored procedures (or functions) yourself - you don't really need `CommandType.StoredProcedure`.
 Simply create a regular command and set `CommandText` to `CALL my_stored_procedure(@p1, @p2)`, handling parameters like you would any other statement.
 In fact, with Npgsql and PostgreSQL, `CommandType.StoredProcedure` doesn't really have any added value over constructing the command yourself.

+## <a name="broken_connection_from_pool">I opened a pooled connection, and it throws right away when I use it!
+What gives?</a>

+We know it's frustrating and seems weird, but this behavior is by-design.

+While your connection is idle in the pool, any number of things could happen to it - a timeout could cause it to break, or some other similar network problem.
+Unfortunately, with the way networking works, there is no reliable way for us to know on the client if a connection is still alive; the only thing we can do is send something to PostgreSQL, and wait for the response to arrive.
+Doing this whenever a connection is handed out from the pool would kill the very reason pooling exists - it would dramatically slow down pooling, which is there precisely to avoid unneeded network roundtrips.

+But the reality is even more grim than that.
+Even if Npgsql checked whether a connection is live before handing it out of the pool, there's nothing guaranteeing that the connection won't break 1 millisecond after that check - it's a total race condition.
+So the check wouldn't just degrade performance, it would also be largely useless.
+The reality of network programming is that I/O occurs really can occur at any point, and your code must take that into account if it has high reliability requirements.
+Resilience/retrying systems can help you with this; take a look at [Polly](https://github.com/App-vNext/Polly) as an example.

+One thing which Npgsql can do to help a bit, is the [keepalive feature](https://www.npgsql.org/doc/keepalive.html); this does a roundtrip with PostgreSQL every e.g. 1 second - including when the connection is idle in the pool - and destroy it if an I/O error occurs.
+However, depending on timing, you may still get a broken connection out of the pool - unfortunately there's simply no way around that.

 ## <a name="unknown_type">I get an exception "The field field1 has a type currently unknown to Npgsql (OID XXXXX).
 You can retrieve it as a string by marking it as unknown".</a>

 Npgsql has to implement support for each PostgreSQL type, and it seems you've stumbled upon an unsupported type.